liaucg/module_3.11_assignment/README.md

 3. Configure AWS credentials with the secrets created in Step 6.
 4. Login to AWS ECR
 5. Build the docker image by using the [Dockerfile](Dockerfile), tag the image with a version and push it to AWS ECR repository created in Step 5.
 The commands to do these tasks are written in the **run** which will be executed in bash shell of remote machine.

+## Step 8: Push the Docker image to AWS ECR
+Make a commit to the GitHub repository.
+Once the changes are pushed to the repository, check out the **Actions** tab in the repository.